ilyasOne/LearnScrum/Scrum-Guide-Summarized.md

 - tools, and
 - their Definition of Done.

-**Inspected element**s often vary with the domain of work.
+**Inspected elements** often vary with the domain of work.
 Assumptions that led them astray (deviate) are identified and their origins explored.

 The **Scrum Team** discusses;